charud/mocha-browser-bootstrap/README.md

     $ make test-watch

-But if you choose to run it from the terminal your code will then be evaluated in the context of a Node.js application and not a browser.
+But if you choose to run it from the terminal your code will be evaluated in the context of a Node.js application and not a browser.
 Run test.html from the browser to run it in a browser context.

 If you would like to integrate these tests into a build system on a server: